 By September 20, 2017, 13 tropical storms had formed in the Atlantic Basin, seven of which, Franklin, Gert, Harvey, Irma, Jose, Katia and Maria, became hurricanes.

-During the 2016 North Atlantic hurricane season 15 named storms formed in the Atlantic basin, seven of which were hurricanes, and three of which were major hurricanes.
+During the 2016 North Atlantic hurricane season 15 named storms formed in the Atlantic basin, seven of which were hurricanes, and four of which were major hurricanes.
 Hurricane Alex was just the second hurricane on record to form in the Atlantic Basin during the month of January according to NOAA.

 Hurricane Hermine made landfall in Florida on September 2 as a Category 1 storm.
 Hermine was the first hurricane to make landfall in Florida since Wilma in 2005.

 Hurricane Matthew formed in late September and became a hurricane in the South Central Caribbean.
 Matthew dumped heavy rain on the Bahamas, Haiti and Cuba on October 4 and 5 as a Category 3 storm.
 On October 7 Matthew grazed the eastern coast of Florida, hitting the state with winds as high as 120 mph and torrential rain.
 The storm has carried extremely powerful winds for a longer period than any other Atlantic storm on record.
 Matthew made landfall in the United States on Oct.
 8 near McClellanville, South Carolina, as a Category 1 hurricane.
 The storm caused storm surge flooding as it moved through Florida, Georgia, Virginia, and North and South Carolina.
 It was downgraded to a post-tropical cyclone on October 9th.
 The death toll from the storm is up to 46 in the United States.
 Estimates of insured losses for Hurricane Matthew range from $1.5 billion to $7 billion in the U.S.